 If you decide to take part, you will be asked to complete a consent form.
 This form confirms you are happy to take part in the DENIM trial.
 We will also ask for your consent for the University of Sheffield to keep a record of your contact details for the purpose of sending you any additional equipment and questionnaires necessary for the study.
-You will provide consent at your NIV initiation appointment or shortly after.
+You will provide consent when you start NIV or shortly after.
 If you provide consent over the telephone or by videoconference, we will make and store an audio recording of the conversation for auditing purposes.
 We will also ask if you would like to nominate a personal consultee.
 This is someone who knows you well.
 If we are concerned that you might struggle to tell us your view on whether you're happy to keep taking part, we will ask the consultee to give us advice on this.
 They will complete some paperwork to confirm this.

-After we have your consent, we will ask you some questions about your symptoms and quality of life.
-Your care team will set up your ventilator and show you how to use it.
+Only after we have your consent, we will ask you some questions about your symptoms and quality of life and ask you and someone who knows you well to complete some short questionnaires.
+You can have help with the questionnaires from a carer or a staff member.
+We are happy to help you use your communication device if you prefer.
+Your care team will follow their usual procedures, set up your ventilator and show you how to use it.